Community Safety Plan

-Kelowna’s Community Safety Plan will form the basis for an overall multi-pronged, systems-based approach improve community safety in our City, which includes improving residents’ sense of safety.
+Kelowna’s CSP forms the basis for a multi-pronged, systems-based approach to improve community safety and well-being in our city, which includes improving residents’ sense of safety.

-Since 2017 when Ontario legislated municipalities to develop and implement community safety plans, they have become increasingly common across Canada.
-There is no single approach or form that Community Safety Plans take, though all seek to engage a cross-section of government and non-governmental leaders in a process designed to establish a shared vision and a shared action plan for change.
+CSPs have become increasingly common in Canada since 2017, when Ontario legislated municipalities in that province develop and implement them.
+There is no single approach or format that CSPs must take, though all seek to engage a cross-section of government and non-governmental leaders to establish a shared vision and a shared action plan for change.

 - Engage and align relevant community stakeholders, systems and partners